Zion. An island of sanity in an ocean of savagery.

 In the past, whenever Arafat cracked down or threatened to do so, the militants backed down.
 But that stopped in September 2000 with the eruption of the Al-Aqsa Intifada.
 Those who say Arafat cannot carry out his security responsibilities because Israeli military incursions have devastated his capabilities fail to recognize that Arafat didn’t act even before Israelis destroyed his infrastructure.
 In the 20 months leading up to May 2002, he never gave unequivocal orders to arrest, much less stop, those who were planning, organizing, recruiting, financing, or implementing terror attacks against Israelis.
 Whether one thinks—as the Israelis believe recently captured documents demonstrate—Arafat directs the violence or that he simply acquiesces to it, the unmistakable fact is that he has made no serious or sustained effort to stop the violence.

-bomb attack that was perpetrated about a year ago, and also has had NO consequences for the Arch-terrorist).
+And then some 30 odd years old news: Arafat ordered the murder of American diplomats (No, I'm not referring to the bomb attack that was perpetrated about a year ago, and also has had NO consequences for the Arch-terrorist).
 No, I'm talking about this:

 FBI agents are now gathering evidence about Arafat's culpability in a March 1, 1973, operation in which eight members of the Black September terrorist organization, part of Arafat's Fatah faction of the PLO, stormed the Saudi embassy in Khartoum, reportedly on Arafat's orders, taking U.S. Ambassador Cleo Noel, diplomat Charge d'Affaires George Curtis Moore and others hostage, and one day later, killing Noel, Moore and Belgian diplomat Guy Eid.